-Students must satisfactorily complete the assigned clinical proficiencies (those assigned to each clinical course, HP 584, 585, 684, 685) before progression.
-Completion of proficiencies, as assigned per course, must occur or the student will either receive a failing grade, a grade below a "C" (both will require the student to re-take the course), or the student will receive an "incomplete" for the course until each proficiency has been completed.
+Students must satisfactorily complete the assigned clinical proficiencies assigned to each clinical course, AT 671, 672, 673, 674) in sequence before progression.
+Completion of proficiencies, as assigned per course, must occur or the student will either receive a failing/no credit grade, a grade below a "C" (both will require the student to re-take the course), or the student will receive an "incomplete" for the course until each proficiency has been completed.